investigative

 Mary, not her real name, is a student of COS instructors at her college

-department, she noted the changes in the behavior of her instructors in teaching their
+department, she noted the changes in the behavior of her instructors in teaching

 classes.